wapborhan/devfinds/README.md

 ### Prerequisites

-- A GitHub account
+- A GitHub account.
-- Git installed on your local development environment
+- Git installed on your local development environment.
-- Node Package Manager (npm) installed on your local development environment
+- Node Package Manager (npm) installed on your local development environment.

 ## Steps to Add Your Profile Data